dmshd/dmshd.github.io/README.md

 # dmshd.github.io

-My GitHub Pages website is using Pelican and Github-Pages to generatea static website.
+My GitHub Pages website is using Pelican and Github-Pages to generate a static website.